 If you have any questions regarding access to walking trails or picnic sites in any of national parks or reserves, please check with National Parks SA.

 The lead agency for volunteering is Volunteering SA/NT.
 To help people affected by the fires, visit the Volunteering SA website and follow the links.

-The official Facebook page for SA Bushfire Recovery is coordinated by the SA Department for Human Services.
+The official Facebook page for SA Bushfire Recovery is coordinated by State Disaster Recovery.